 You can choose 7 day trial of the Ahrefs tool for just $7.
 You can opt for plans range from $99/month to $999 to access this Ahrefs tool.

 Moz Keyword Explorer helps you to identify keywords for which your site can rank and find high-impact suggestions.
 It shows keyword relevancy, monthly search volumes with top-ranking page information like Title and URL.

 You need to register with Moz account to access this free keyword explorer tool.

 6. Google Trends

 Leverage Google Trends to explore search trends and know what the searchers are searching worldwide.
 You can see the latest stories and insights.
-Here you can compare 5 search terms or topics to see the trend of your search over time.
-This also shows related topics and queries.
+You can compare up to 5 search terms or topics to see the trend of your search over a specific time.
+Google Trends also shows related topics and queries.

 7. Google People Also Ask (PAA)

 Google’s People also ask section is a good area to see the latest queries about the searched term.
-PAA box takes lots of real estate in search engine results.
+PAA box can provide lots of real estate within the search engine results.
 This section can help you to identify the most popular questions in your industry or product you deal in.

 Further, you can add answers to relevant queries on your website which can also rank in the PAA box in the future if your answer is in-depth and correct.

-Keyword research is one of the most important steps in SEO.
-If you have done this step correctly then you will have the list of most relevant keywords for your website.
+Keyword research is the most important step in SEO.
+If you have done this step correctly then you will have the list of most relevant and related keywords for your website.
 This can help you to make all your further steps like content creation, meta tags implementations, and off-page promotions easier by leveraging correct keywords in your website.